Semiconductor And Electronic Parts Manufacturing Market Size and Share

 By Product Type: Logic Anchors, Power Outpaces

 Chiplet-based architectures blur these categories by embedding memory and I/O dies from mature nodes alongside cutting-edge compute chiplets, redistributing profit pools toward packaging specialists.
-Memory’s move to stacked configurations raises cost of goods but earns pricing power, while analog suppliers defend margins via proprietary high-voltage flows.
-Chinese entrants are pressuring low-end discrete devices, forcing Western incumbents up-market into 1,200 V SiC where yields and reliability create entry barriers.
+Memory’s move to stacked configurations raises the cost of goods but earns pricing power, while analog suppliers defend margins via proprietary high-voltage flows.
+Chinese entrants are pressuring low-end discrete devices, forcing Western incumbents up-market into 1,200 V SiC, where yields and reliability create entry barriers.

 Semiconductor And Electronic Parts Manufacturing Market: Market Share by Product Type